ToxIC Novel Opioid and Stimulant Exposures (NOSE)

 About the Project

-The ToxIC Registry has developed an enhanced sentinel event detection instrument to identify novel opioids and psychostimulants encountered by medical toxicologists during patient consultations and toxicology evaluations.
+ToxIC has developed an enhanced sentinel event detection instrument to identify novel opioids and psychostimulants encountered by medical toxicology physicians during patient consultations and toxicology evaluations.

-As part of this project, a quarterly reports have been released to highlight a recent case or topic.
+As part of this project, quarterly reports are released to highlight a recent case or topic and provides enhanced reporting to ACMT members and the Opioid Response Network (ORN).

 Funding